andrea-cavallo-98/Computational-Intelligence/README.md

 The reinforcement learning agent is trained against a random player.
 At each training step:
 - the action which brings to the state with the highest value is performed
 - the value of the previous state is updated

+## Ant Colony Optimization
+The file [`ant_colony_optimization.py`](ant_colony_optimization.py) contains an implementation of the ant colony optimization algorithm for the Traveling Salesman Problem.
+The algorithm is inspired by https://github.com/johnberroa/Ant-Colony-Optimization.